Dallinger/Dallinger/docs/source/configuration.rst

 ``docker_image_name``
     The docker image name to use for this experiment.

-    If present, the code in the current directory will not be used.
+    If present, the code in the current directory will not be used when deploying.
     The specified image will be used instead.

     Example: ``ghcr.io/dallinger/dallinger/bartlett1932@sha256:ad3c7b376e23798438c18aae6e0136eb97f5627ddde6baafe1958d40274fa478``

+``docker_ssh_volumes``
+    Additional list of volumes to mount when deploying using docker-ssh.

+    Example: ``/host/path:/container_path,/another-path:/another-container-path``